We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 $10.00 with leather half holster

-$7.5 with leather holster
+$10.00 with leather half-holster

 DerringerA riverboat gambler’s “ace in the hole.”